StackVista/stackstate-docs/README.md

 {% hint style="success" %}
 **StackState version 4.3** is now available - [check the release notes](/setup/upgrade-stackstate/sts-release-notes.md#stackstate-v-4-3-x) for details.

 With the release of StackState v4.3, StackState v4.0 reaches End of Life (EOL) and will no longer be supported.
-We encourage customers still running the 4.0 version range to upgrade to a [supported StackState version](#supported-stackstate-versions).
+We encourage customers still running the 4.0 version range to upgrade.
+Check the [supported StackState versione](#supported-stackstate-versions).

 {% endhint %}